LBL-EESA/alquimia-dev/doc/batch-tests.rst

   ./pflotran -input_prefix calcite-short

-NOTE: this is the same pflotran input file as general-reaction-pc!
+NOTE: this is the same PFloTran input file as general-reaction-pc!